Why study elementary education at the University of Maine?

 In addition to becoming certified to teach in K-8 classrooms, graduates may work in such nonacademic settings as research units, museums and corporations.
 Our students acquire skills they can use in any career, including the ability to collaborate, to work effectively in team environments, and to communicate clearly.
 In addition, graduates may pursue careers in schools outside the traditional classroom role, such as technology integrator.

 The elementary education program builds on strong partnerships the College of Education and Human Development has created with school districts locally, statewide and internationally.
 This gives students the chance to combine academic work in a university environment with field-based work in a wide range of settings.
+Areas of specialization include English, life/physical sciences, social studies, math, English as a Second Language, world languages (Spanish and French), and special education.
 Our students are prepared to teach and work in diverse educational situations.

 The College of Education and Human Development has a nationally recognized Advising Center, which assists students in their first two years at UMaine.
 As juniors and seniors delve deeper into their major, they work closely with faculty advisors who provide academic and professional guidance.
 We also offer introductory seminars to acquaint students with program requirements and expectations.
 Our students have opportunities to build their technological skills, while learning how to utilize technology to enhance the learning of K-8 students.
 Finally, elementary education students complete a concentration, which allows them to specialize in an area that might broaden their professional opportunities.